Bruce-liushaopeng/Bruce-liushaopeng/README.md

 - Interested in Full stack development from planning to development to integration and deloypment.
 - Love reading tech blogs and learning from the guru, always keep a beginner's mindset
 - Experience with:
-  - React, React Native, Redux, Angular, Node.js, MongoDB, and more.
+  - React, React Native, Redux, Angular, Node.js, Spring Boot, MongoDB, Sql and more.
   - Git, Docker, VS Code, and various libraries like Pandas and TensorFlow.
 - Let's collaborate and put ideas to life!